MicrosoftDocs/Viva/Viva/engage/analytics.md

 # View and manage analytics in Viva Engage

 Advanced analytic capabilities in Viva Engage enables:
-- Users to monitor their own engagement metrics through personal analytics
+- Users to monitor their own engagement metrics through personal analytics.
-- Leaders to monitor their audience’s engagement through audience analytics
+- Leaders to monitor their audience’s engagement through audience analytics.
-- Leaders to manage social campaign engagement through campaign analytics
+- Leaders to manage social campaign engagement through campaign analytics.
-- Leaders to monitor engagement in Answers through answers analytics
+- Leaders to monitor engagement in Answers through answers analytics.

 To view analytics, select the analytics icon on the top navigation bar.